How Health Benefits Work for Canadian Employees [Updated 2026]

 Canada’s healthcare and benefits system is often regarded as one of the most comprehensive in the world.
 Many employees across the country enjoy a wide range of health benefits, such as prescription drug coverage, dental care, and vision care.
 These benefits are an essential component of employee compensation packages, helping businesses attract and retain top talent.

-Although the specifics of these health benefits can vary between companies, they all aim to enhance employee well-being.
+Although coverage can vary by employer and insurance provider, they all aim to enhance employee well-being.
 So, how exactly do these benefits work?

-In this article, we’ll dive into the details of health benefits in Canada, from what they typically cover to how they function.
-Plus, we’ll explore how an Employer of Record (EOR) can assist your business in navigating the complexities of providing health benefits.
+In this article, we’ll explain how employee health benefits work in Canada, what they typically cover, and how employers can provide them.
+We’ll also explore how an Employer of Record (EOR) can assist your business manage and navigate the complexities of providing health benefits while staying compliant with Canadian employment requirements.

 Ready to learn how health benefits work in Canada and how they can benefit your employees?
 Let’s dive right in!